In this colourful Playter Estates home, every day is happy hour

 The bed is from the Raum Project and was originally made for Danielle.
 Solal inherited it after the reno.
-“We wanted something fun that would also keep the mattress on the floor, so the kids could get in and out of bed easily,” says Kelly.
+“We wanted something fun that would also keep the kids’ mattress on the floor, so they could get in and out of bed easily,” says Kelly.
 Lola (their terrier Chihuahua mix) likes it, too:

 Danielle and Annabella’s room has a playful bright pink wall with hot air balloon decals and more modular stuff from Nugget:

 The doors are all white with different coloured edges, so you only see the pop of colour when they’re open: